jjblum/INTCATCH-BoatUserManual-HTML/before_deploying.rst

 .. _filling_the_cooling_loop:

-Fill up cooling loop resevoir
+Fill up cooling loop reservoir
 -----------------------------

-The :ref:`cooling loop<cooling_loop>` resevoir should be at least half-full when you deploy the boat.
+The :ref:`cooling loop<cooling_loop>` reservoir should be at least half-full when you deploy the boat.

 If it is not, unscrew the lid and *carefully* pour in a small amount